-Prerequisites: (MA 80 or appropriate score on mathematics placement test) AND {(Prerequisite: ENGL 70) OR (Prerequisite or Corequisite: ENGL 75 or [ESOL 72 and ESOL 73])} (formerly HOS 110)
+Prerequisites: (Appropriate score on mathematics placement test) AND (Prerequisite: ENGL 70) OR (Prerequisite or Co-requisite: ENGL 75 or [ESOL 72 and ESOL 73] or ESOL 100)

 Introduces students to the history of various careers in the hospitality industry.
-Develops an understanding of the hospitality industry by taking a management perspective in introducing students to the organization and structure of various sectors including: travel and tourism, meeting/ convention and event planning, hotels, healthcare, restaurants, retail, contract food service, clubs, cruise ships, casino hotels, and more.
+Develops an understanding of the hospitality industry by taking a management perspective in introducing students to the organization and structure of various sectors including: travel and tourism, meeting/convention and event planning, hotels, healthcare, restaurants, retail, contract food service, clubs, cruise ships, casino hotels, and more.
 Examines the forces and issues that are shaping the current and future hospitality industry.
 Topics include various aspects of hospitality operations and information on delivering excellent customer service.
 Students will earn certification from the American Hotel Lodging Educational Institute (AHLEI) as a Certified Guest Service Professional (CGSP®).